tilt-dev/company/interviews/engineering.md

 ### Ability to Build Software

-- Problem Solving
+- Problem Solving - Conceives multiple solutions to a problem and thinks through their trade-offs.
-- Code Fluency
+- Code Fluency - Can translate ideas into code.
-- Autonomy
+- Autonomy - Can work independently and own their own decisions.
-- Basic Computer Science Knowledge
+- Basic Computer Science Knowledge - Understands conventions of software and how programs fit together.
-- System Design
+- System Design - Demonstrates an understanding of how to break a large problem into components and make reasonable decisions about how they interact.
-- Resoluteness
+- Resoluteness - Overcomes frustration and is not unduely discouraged by failed attempts.

 ### Ability to Learn and Teach